nleaf/nleaf.github.io/_posts/2019-06-11-four-ways-to-deploy-kubernetes-on-vmware.md

 With the Kubernetes intro in the rear view, we can now talk about the fun stuff.
 Over the last year, Expedient’s Product Strategy and Information Systems teams have collaborated to deploy several containerized applications on the [Expedient Enterprise Cloud](https://www.expedient.com/services/infrastructure-as-a-service/cloud/) (EEC) platform, which is based on vCloud Director v9.5.
 As you know from my k8s intro above, there are several different ways to achieve similar results when deploying containerized applications on k8s.
 However, there are advantages and disadvantages to each approach:

-1. **Manual creation and management with kubeadm**
+#### 1) Manual creation and management with kubeadm

 Deploy servers as you normally would and [use kubeadm to bootstrap a kubernetes cluster](https://kubernetes.io/docs/setup/independent/create-cluster-kubeadm/)

 **Advantages**